nurturing the natural process...

 the vinegar yeast will take the process beyond wine and into salad

 dressing.
-In any case, man is rediscovering Nature to be the greatest
+In any case, man seems to be rediscovering Nature to be the greatest

 wine maker of all.